siddhanth78/JOEMAMA/README.md

 - Clicking `tab` will autofill the partial search with the first option in the suggestions
 - Enter `..` to go back to the parent directory
 - Navigate through previous commands using `up arrow` and `down arrow`
+- Use `>>> <dirname>` to jump to an existing directory anywhere inside the current directory
+- Commands cannot be used while jumping

 - Access commands -> `::`